 The Mohs Procedure

 When I was a child growing up in the South, my mother knew the danger of the sun.
 When I worked in the fields picking cotton or hoeing the corn, she made me wear a sunbonnet with a wide brim.
-The men all wore wide brimmed straw hats.
+The men all wore wide-brimmed straw hats.
 As the years went by, however, it became important for me to get a deep, golden tan.
-I have always been a sun worshiper.
+I have always been a sun-worshipper.
 I no longer wore a hat when I worked outside in the garden.
-Now, I am paying the price for years of exposure to the sun.
+Now I am paying the price for years of exposure to the sun.

 Protect Your Skin